inscapist/terraform-k3s-private-cloud/README.md

 - Private cluster with no exposed ports
 - Low memory usage and simpler architecture (thanks to K3S)
-- It has most expected features of kubernetes (PVC, LoadBalancer, MetricsServer)
+- It has most of the expected features of kubernetes (PVC, LoadBalancer, MetricsServer)
 - Simple codebase with minimal magic
 - Network agnostic with ability to reuse VPC